JoeRozman/dataviz-mental-health-survey-project-proposal/README.md

 ## Data

-The data I propose to visualize for my project is https://www.kaggle.com/datasets/abdullahashfaqvirk/student-mental-health-survey, a mental health survey dataset which contains data from a multitude of different universities via a survey.
+The data I propose to visualize for my project is [this dataset](https://www.kaggle.com/datasets/abdullahashfaqvirk/student-mental-health-survey), a mental health survey dataset which contains data from a multitude of different universities via a survey.

 ## Questions & Tasks